 I used to do that all the time in the past days of writing.
 You don’t want to say something embarrassing, so you beat around the bush without mentioning it explicitly.
 You also don’t want to show you’ve failed because then why should people follow or read you, right?

 What we cannot understand before our writing puberty is that people prefer to read someone who failed.
 They prefer to learn how they grew and learned from failure than to read about a questionable flawless success story.

 People resonate with you because you let them get to know you.
 You were vulnerable and opened up about something sensitive about yourself.

 I wrote online about the lessons I learned from suffering a painful cyst in my back in a cringe-worthy essay of reflection.
-On other occasions, I talked about my struggles with debt and how I felt it was an obstacle in my life that was (and still is) hard to remove.
+On other occasions, I talked about my struggles with money and how I felt it not having a enough of it was an obstacle in my life that was hard to remove.

 Looking back, I would never have been able to do that when I just started writing.
 In simple words: I was too scared.